elementor/elementor-developers-docs/src/widgets/widget-controls.md

 # Widget Controls

 Each widget needs to have some controls (setting fields), where users can select their data.
-This data is saved in the database and later used to generate custom output based on user selection.
+This data is saved in the database and later used to generate custom output based on the user's selection.

 ## Registering Controls

-In your widget class you can add controls inside the `register_controls()` method as follows:
+In your widget class, you can add controls inside the `register_controls()` method as follows:

 ```php
 class Elementor_Test_Widget extends \Elementor\Widget_Base {